k0pernicus/website/content/posts/go_untyped_constants.md

 Untypes constants provide flexibility, and escape from Go's strong type system.

-Be careful about untyped constant - they might be useful in certain cases, but I strongly recommend to restrict first the type of your constants, and to remove them later if you really need more flexibility in your code.
+Be careful about untyped constant - **they might be useful in certain cases**, but I strongly recommend to restrict first the type of your constants, and to remove them later if you really need more flexibility in your code.